A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 As mentioned earlier, unlearning through gradient ascent is a versatile approach suitable for both partial data and target client unlearning.
 As detailed in \cite{halimi2022federated}, the target client employs gradient ascent to maximize the local loss, subject to constraints determined by the reference model provided by the remaining clients.
+Specifically, during FL training, a client's objective is to address the following optimization problem:

+where $\mathcal{L}(w;(x_i,y_i))$ represents the loss function, which calculates the prediction error for an individual example $(x_i,y_i)$ from the dataset $D$, using the model parameters $w$.
+The unlearning method designed in \cite{halimi2022federated} is to reverse this learning process.
+That is, during unlearning, instead of learning model parameters that minimize the empirical loss, the client $i$ strives to learn the model parameters to maximize the loss.
+Additionally, to prevent the process of gradient ascent from producing an arbitrary model similar to a random model, the average of the other clients’ models, i.e., $w_{ref}=\frac{1}{N-1}\sum\limits_{i \neq j}w_j$, is used as a reference model, and an $\ell_2$-norm ball around the reference model is employed to limit the unbounded loss.
+Thus, during unlearning, the client solves the following optimization problem:

-An $\ell_2$-norm ball around the reference model is employed to limit the unbounded loss.
-2F2L \cite{jin2023forgettable} adopts a model scrubbing method similar to previous works such as \cite{liu2022right} and \cite{cao2023fedrecover}.
+Similarly to constraints, concurrent boost training on the remaining data \cite{wang2024server} and reference models \cite{bano2023federated} can also be adopted as mitigation methods.
+To reduce the computation overhead, unlearning is conducted based on gradient ascent on distilled dataset \cite{dhasade2023quickdrop}.
+Apart from the unlearning principle based on gradient ascent, 2F2L \cite{jin2023forgettable} and Appro-Fun \cite{xiong2024appro} adopt model scrubbing methods similar to previous works such as \cite{liu2022right} and \cite{cao2023fedrecover}.
 To enhance computational efficiency, the complex task of Hessian matrix inversions is approximated using a pre-trained deep neural network and Taloy expansion.

+\textbf{Limitations.} Unlearning an entire client through active learning poses limitations in scenarios where the unlearning request comes from the client to be unlearned.
+In such cases, the client must remain in the system for unlearning, conflicting with the common ``request then leave" behavior in FL systems.
+Moreover, this method necessitates the unlearned client's continued participation alongside remaining clients, which is not cost-effective, especially in large-scale and resource-constrained FL systems.